David Beratan

-David Nathan Beratan (born 1958) is an American chemist and physicist, the R.J.
+David N. Beratan (born 1958) is an American chemist and physicist, the R.J.
 Reynolds Professor of Chemistry at Duke University.
 He has secondary appointments in the departments of Physics and Biochemistry.
-He is the Director of the Center for Synthesizing Quantum Coherence, a NSF Phase I Center for Chemical Innovation.
+He is the director of the Center for Synthesizing Quantum Coherence, a NSF Phase I Center for Chemical Innovation.

 Career

-Beratan received his B.S. in Chemistry from Duke University, North Carolina in 1980.
-He began his studies in electron transfer theory at California Institute of Technology, where he earned his Ph.D. in 1986 working with John Hopfield.
-Upon completion of his Ph.D., he was a National Research Council Resident Research Associate at the Jet Propulsion Laboratory, and later a Member of the Technical Staff, and held a concurrent visiting appointment at Caltech’s Beckman Institute.
+Beratan received a Bachelor of Science with a major in chemistry from Duke University in North Carolina in 1980.
+He began his graduate studies in electron transfer theory at California Institute of Technology, where he received a Doctor of Philosophy in 1986, advised by John Hopfield.

+Upon completion of his doctorate, Beratan was a National Research Council Resident Research Associate at the Jet Propulsion Laboratory, and later a Member of the Technical Staff, and held a concurrent visiting appointment at Caltech's Beckman Institute.
 At JPL, he developed the tunneling pathway model for biological electron transfer (with José Onuchic) and general principles for optimizing the nonlinear response of organic structures (with Joseph W Perry and Seth Marder).

-In 1992, he was appointed Associate Professor of Chemistry at University of Pittsburgh, where he was promoted to full Professor in 1997.
+In 1992, he was appointed Associate Professor of Chemistry at University of Pittsburgh, where he was promoted to full professor in 1997.
 At Pittsburgh he pioneered studies of DNA electron transfer, developed the foundations of inverse molecular design theory, and developed strategies to assign the absolute stereochemistries of natural products using theoretical calculations (with Peter Wipf) of optical rotations.

 In 2001 he was appointed R.J.
-Reynolds Professor of Chemistry at Duke University, and he served as Chair of the Chemistry Department from 2004 - 2007.
+Reynolds Professor of Chemistry at Duke University, and he served as chair of the chemistry department from 2004 - 2007.
 At Duke, his studies have focused on novel electron transfer systems in biology, signatures of quantum coherence in chemistry, host-guest interactions, and inverse molecular design and library design (with Weitao Yang).